 Skip to main content

-EnergyUpdated February 10, 2026
+EnergyUpdated April 21, 2026

 1. What Was the Price Shield?

-The "bouclier tarifaire" (tariff shield) was an exceptional government measure implemented in October 2021 to protect French households and businesses from the sharp rise in energy prices caused by the European energy crisis and the conflict in Ukraine.
+The "bouclier tarifaire" (tariff shield) was an exceptional government measure introduced in October 2021 to protect French households and businesses from the sharp rise in energy prices caused by the European energy crisis and the conflict in Ukraine.

-How It Worked
+How the Shield Worked

-• Capped increases: Limited to +4% in 2022, then +15% in 2023
+• Capped price increases: Regulated tariff increases were limited to +4% in 2022, then +15% in 2023

-• Supplier compensation: Government paid the price difference to suppliers
+• Supplier compensation: The government paid the difference between market prices and capped prices directly to electricity suppliers

 Who Was Covered?